AiursoftWeb/Kahla.CLI/README.md

 ## What is the progress of this project?

-We are still finding someone who wanna working on this...
+We are still finding someone who wanna work on this...

 Do you wanna join us?
 Please submit an issue.